 Fracking is the process of extracting oil or natural gas from rock.
 The technique uses large amounts of water and chemicals at high pressure to crack the rock.
 The fluid created by fracking contains contaminants that can pollute underground water supplies.

 The following are some negatives ways that water pollution can directly affect human health.

 A person may ingest microplastics via drinking water or through eating contaminated seafood.
-At Tokyo Bay in 2016, scientists examined 64 anchovies for microplastic consumption — 77% had microplastics in their digestive systems.
+At Tokyo Bay in 2016, scientists examined 64 anchovies for microplastic consumption —

 People have also discovered them within salt, beer, and other food items.

 Studies show microplastics may cause oxidative stress, inflammatory reactions, and metabolic disorders in humans.
 However, further research is needed to confirm these effects.

 Consuming water contaminated by sewage